 Our graduate career advisors can answer your questions, guide you to the right resources and get you started with this process.

-Maureen and other Career and Internship Specialists can help you with mock interviews, honing your application strategy, negotiating a job offer, and discussing the transition from college to career or graduate school.
-Make an appointment with Maureen here.
+Hao and other Career and Internship Specialists can help you with mock interviews, honing your application strategy, negotiating a job offer, and discussing the transition from college to career or graduate school.
+Make an appointment with Hao here.

 If I want to work in scientific research, do I need to go to graduate school or receive further training or certification?
 If yes, what is the right program(s) for me?
 Does it make sense to do a Ph.D. or a professional master’s program?
 Talk to your career & internship specialist, your academic advisor, and faculty members to learn more and to find out about different programs, here are a few resources to get you started: